turinglabsorg/datahub-learn/celo/tutorials/celo-node-video-tutorial.md

     username@name:~$ cat /etc/passwd
     username@name:~$ cat /etc/group | $YOURUSERNAME
-    // this to adds yourself to the sudo group username@name:~$ usermod -aG sudo $YOURUSERNAME
+    # this to adds yourself to the sudo group
+    username@name:~$ usermod -aG sudo $YOURUSERNAME
-    // make sure to enter the username you created were it says $YOURUSERNAME
+    # make sure to enter the username you created were it says $YOURUSERNAME

     -Restart the VM
-    // for changes in group to set in you have to first restart the VM username@name:~$ id
+    # for changes in group to set in you have to first restart the VM
+    username@name:~$ id

-    //id allows you to see all the groups you are in
+    # id allows you to see all the groups you are in
-    //sudo is the group you are looking for
+    # sudo is the group you are looking for
    ![image](https://user-images.githubusercontent.com/80616939/118337789-bc955580-b4d1-11eb-886b-25af21a76f97.png)

 ##   *Installing dependencys onto the VM using sudo commands*

     username@name:~$sudo apt update
     username@name:~$sudo apt upgrade
-    //these sudo comands are only posible once in the sudo group
+    # these sudo comands are only posible once in the sudo group

     username@name:~$sudo apt install docker.io
-    //docker will be used to run the celo application
+    # docker will be used to run the celo application

     username@name:~$sudo apt install curl
-    //curl will be used to insert git hub links
+    # curl will be used to insert git hub links

     username@name:~$sudo apt install vim
-    //vim is a tool used for editing files within the terminal
+    # vim is a tool used for editing files within the terminal
-    //vim is difficult to learn, but can be much faster
+    # vim is difficult to learn, but can be much faster

 ##  *Enabling copy and paste between your mashines*